terrymandin/QuickReference/Arc/Readme.md

 -  [Azure Policy built-in definitions for Azure Arc-enabled servers](https://learn.microsoft.com/en-us/azure/azure-arc/servers/policy-reference).  e.g.:
    - Azure Security agent should be installed on your [Linux/Windows] Arc machines
    - ChangeTracking extension should be installed on your [Linux/Windows] Arc machine
+- Assign policies at the tenant, subscription, or resource level
+- Need the Log Analytics and teh Dependency agents to enable insights

 ## Commands